By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 |

-Once the TensorFlow and Neural Designer applications have been created, we need to run them.
+Once the TensorFlow and Neural Designer applications have been created, we must run them.

 Operating system: | Windows 11 Home 64-bit |